capactio/capact/docs/proposal/20201209-action-rollback.md

 ### Non-goal

-- Updating TypeInstances in workflow
-- TypeInstance revision bump strategy
+- TypeInstance revision update strategy

 ## Remarks

-- Every state change (regardless it is cluster state, state of external system, etc.) must be represented by a proper TypeInstance CRUD operation.
+- Every state change (regardless if it is cluster state, state of external system, etc.) must be represented by a proper TypeInstance CRUD operation.

 - Rollback of a workflow has to be performed with steps in a proper order.
 For example, uninstall Action should perform